somaproject/acqboard/docs/performance/performance.rst

 ===================

 By shorting the inputs to ground we measure the RMS noise referred-to-input (RTI).
-In all cases the RMS noise is less than one microvolt, and varies only slightly as a function of gain, indicating that the bulk of noise contribution is from the input stage of the amplifier.
+In all cases the RMS noise is less than one microvolt (figure :latex:`ref{noise1}`), and varies only slightly as a function of gain, indicating that the bulk of noise contribution is from the input stage of the amplifier.

 .. figure:: noise1.svg
    :autoconvert:
    :latexwidth: 5in
+   :label: noise1

    Voltage noise RMS, averaged across channels, for each gain and high-pass filter setting.